Skip to main content

 4. Click Filter to apply

-5. Click Reset to clear all filters and show all tickets
+5. Click Reset to clear all filters back to defaults

 Available Filters